 Developing Adoptable Horses

 One of the key elements to rehoming a horse is its serviceability.
-An adoptable horse at the bare minimum needs to be able to be haltered, lead, pick up its feet, brushed and bathed.
+An adoptable horse at the bare minimum needs to accept a halter, lead, pick up its feet, brushed and bathed.
 It needs to be comfortable in a stall or paddock.
-Getting a horse used to these activities takes time and skill.
+Getting a horse accustomed to these activities takes time and skill.
 Animal Services really has limited resources for turning seized horses into adoptable horses, and there is a need for skilled volunteers.

 Redwings Makes a Plan for Each Horse

-Redwings Horse sanctuary location houses 70-90 horses at any one time and fills a critical gap in services by accepting the worst cases of abuse and bringing those horses back to health “Our care is tailored to each individual horse,” Sara explains.
+Redwings Horse sanctuary location houses 70-90 horses at any one time and fills a critical gap in services by accepting the worst cases of abuse and bringing those horses back to health.
+“Our care is tailored to each individual horse,” Sara explains.
 “We evaluate the health concerns, how a horse has been treated; we determine how a horse is doing physically and emotionally.”
 Once a plan is in place the rehab process begins.
-Veterinarians are called on for health issues and some horses go out to trainers for work.
+Veterinarians treat health issues and some horses go out to trainers for work.
 As a non-profit organization, Redwings Horse Sanctuary covers this costly rehab and ongoing care thanks to the generosity of their donors.